bikeshedder/thermagate/docs/CAN-Bus_Protocol.md

 - The [Rotex HPSU configuration](https://github.com/crycode-de/ioBroker.canbus/blob/master/well-known-messages/configs/rotex-hpsu.md) included in the [ioBroker.canbus](https://github.com/crycode-de/ioBroker.canbus/) repository helped me a lot to decipher the message format.
 - The [fhemHPSU](https://github.com/ahermann86/fhemHPSU) project contains an exhaustive list of parameters.
 - The `data.json` included in the `G1 Gateway` software contains a large number of parameters.
-This list is still very incomplete but a good starting point for experimentation: `/var/local/rocon-g1/node_modules/rotex-control-module/data/data.json`
+This list is very incomplete and contains a few errors but is a good starting point for experimentation: `/var/local/rocon-g1/node_modules/rotex-control-module/data/data.json`

+The mentioned sources were only used for initial experimentation.
+The `params.csv` and `enums.csv` files which are distributed in this repository were reverse engineered from the communication seen of an actual `ETSXB16P50D` and `EPRA14DAW1` device.
+Therefore is does not contain the same typos and errors of the original Rocon G1 device.